Echolinq/FanucRbtBackup/README.md

 ## Validation

 The tool validates the provided destination directory before starting the backup process.
 If the directory does not exist, an error message will be displayed.

+## Building from Source

+To build the Fanuc Robot Backup Tool from source, follow these steps:

+1. Clone the repository: `git clone https://github.com/Echolinq/FanucRbtBackup.git`
+2. Navigate to the project directory: `cd FanucRbtBackup`
+3. Build the project: `dotnet build`

+Make sure you have the .NET Core SDK installed on your machine.

+## Downloading Releases

+You can also download pre-built releases of the Fanuc Robot Backup Tool from the [Releases](https://github.com/Echolinq/FanucRbtBackup/releases) section of the GitHub repository.
+Select the desired release and download the appropriate executable file for your platform.

 ## Dependencies